 Verification of supply data for each type of HSP is required as of 2023, following the procedure detailed in Appendix B - Hazardous and Special Products Supply Data Verification.
-The verification must include an opinion on the accuracy of the supply data and the qualifications of the verifier to provide the opinion.
+The verification must include the factual findings on the accuracy of the supply data and the qualifications of the verifier to provide the findings.
 The verifier must: